FelipeBrizola/Graph/README.md

 # Graph
-A simple implementation of graph using matrix of adjacencies.
+A simple implementation of graph using Adjacency matrix

 #Step 1